ikersojo/00_extended_libft/README.md

 - ft_digitcount: returns the number of digits in an unsigned long in a given base length (extracted from itoa and modified with base length as argument).
 - ft_putunbr_fd: outputs the unsigned integer n to the file descriptor fd.
 - ft_putuhexnbr_fd: outputs the unisgned integer n to the file descriptor fd in hexadecimal.
-- ft_putuhexlongnbr_fd: outputs the unisgned long n to the file descriptor fd in hexadecimal.
 - ft_isline: test for a new line character in a string (extracted from gnl).